Committees

 Active Ambassadors will:

-- Attend, and represent the Chamber, at ribbon cuttings and grand openings
+• Attend and represent the Chamber, at ribbon cuttings and grand openings.

-- Promoting only Chamber benefits and resources.
+• Promote Chamber benefits and resources.
 Find out why they joined the Chamber and assist them in reaching that goal.

 Benefits:

-- Opportunity for high-visibility networking
+• Opportunity for high-visibility and one-on-one networking

-- Recognition at various Chamber functions
+• Recognition at various Chamber functions

-Eligibility to win Ambassador of the Year Award
+• Eligibility to win Ambassador of the Year Award